Francesco Di Costanzo

 Atlas

-A self-hosted personal operating agent built on OpenClaw, with explicit governance, durable memory, Notion and Readwise workflows, runtime-configured web retrieval, trusted email handling, and internal specialist subagents.
+A self-hosted personal operating agent built on OpenClaw, with explicit governance, local durable memory, project workspaces, runtime-configured retrieval, trusted communication surfaces, and internal specialist subagents.

 Visit project